 Now, I have to decide what to contribute.

-Initially, it felt great to have a choice.
-But now, it feels more like a struggle, since my decision could dictate my failure.
+It felt great to have a choice.
+But now, it feels more like a struggle, since my decision could also dictate my failure.

 It doesn’t help that I didn’t get off to a good start.
 Instead of starting strong with an automatic 15%, I waffled and picked 10%.
 Even though this position paid significantly more than my last.